 NTW is committed to expert review of your work.
-However, we consider the company to comprise of all the artists who are working with us, not just salaried staff, so your work my be reviewed by qualified staff, by artists and producers who are currently working with us on project, or by trusted artists and producers who have a record of work with us.
+However, we consider the company to comprise of all the artists and production staff who are working with us, not just salaried staff, so your work my be reviewed by qualified staff, by artists and producers who are currently collaborating with us on project, by trusted artists and producers who have a record of work with us, or by qualified individuals such as NTW board members.
 All reports will be discussed at our monthly artistic meetings, with follow up and second opinions sought wherever appropriate.
+All discussions and records about your work will be kept confidential for your protection.